marceloclp/bdo-scraper/README.md

 ```

 #### **getEnhancementEffects()**
-Returns an array containing the enhancement effects if it exists, otherwise returns an empty array.
+Returns an `array` containing the enhancement effects if it exists, otherwise returns an empty `array`.
 ```javascript
 item.getEnhancementEffects()
 /* => [